carronj/litebirdXS4/20240124_chwide-noise/README.md

 Simple Healpix nside 2048, in muK, float32 noise maps by jcarron Jan 26 2024.
 At the moment 100 per frequencies are available, but more can be generated if needed.

+UPDATE: 400 more were generated on Dec 9 2024 -- total now 500

 Use at your own risk !

 To read them, use